Hike to Trollpikken in Norway (aka the ‘Troll’s Dick’!)

 Trollpikken in Norway

-Several of Norway’s famous landmarks are named after trolls and Trollpikken is by far one of the weirdest.
+Several of Norway’s famous landmarks are named after trolls and Trollpikken is by far one of the weirdest, and certainly memorable.

 I’ve been to some amusing places around the world and it has come to my attention that a few of them have something striking in common.
 To put it politely, they all pay homage to the male anatomy.
-There was the time I visited the Penis Museum in Reykjavik, sought out the ‘sexiest’ tomb in Pere-Lachaise Cemetery, and now added to the list is Trollpikken, or bluntly in English: The Troll’s Dick.
+There was the time I visited the Penis Museum in Reykjavik, sought out the ‘sexiest’ tomb in Pere-Lachaise Cemetery, and now added to the list is Trollpikken in Norway.

-If you’re interested in visiting the region’s crowning jewel, or simply want to know more about this geological oddity, here’s everything you need to know about Trollpikken:
+If you’re interested in visiting Trollpikken, the region’s ‘crowning jewel’, or simply want to know more about this geological oddity, here’s everything you need to know:

 The 2017 vandal controversy